Cheshire qudits from fractional quantum spin Hall states in twisted MoTe$_2$

 For concreteness, in the main text, we illustrate these ideas for the simplest Abelian candidate $\Z_4$ FQSH order~\cite{potter2017realizing,sodemann2017composite,jian2024minimal}, with superconducting boundaries implemented by proximity to a conventional superconductor.
 It is also possible to gap the edge of the FQSH state by breaking spin/valley conservation and time-reversal, which leads to a dual type of Cheshire spin qudit.
 However, due to the strong spin orbit coupling in TMD materials, this \emph{cannot} be simply implemented by an in-plane magnetic field, but rather requires a spontaneous development of inter-valley coherent (IVC) order with an in-plane spin density with characteristic wave vector $2K$, and zero net in-plane magnetic moment.
 In the supplemental materials~\cite{suppinfo}, review of other candidate FQSH orders and their edge state physics, and provide a systematic classification of their non-Abelian defects and Cheshire qudits.
+We find that, for all the candidate orders, the different gapped boundaries and twist defects are in one-to-one correspondence with those of the Abelian $\Z_4$ order studied in the main text, though the Cheshire qudits dimensions and logical operator structure differ depending on the underlying FQSH phase.
+In particular, the twist defects are all either $\Z_4$ parafermions or Majorana bound-states, even when the underlying FQSH order is non-Abelian.

 \paragraph{Symmetries and Band-Structure} In \tbmo, the z-component of spin is energetically locked, to the valley degree of freedom by a strong spin-orbit coupling such that the first valence band has spin-up (down) electrons in the $K$ ($\text{-}K$) valley respectively.
 The resulting bands have symmetries associated with charge (c) conservation, time-reversal (TR), and an approximate emergent spin/valley (sv) conservation leading to overall symmetry group $ \times U(1)_{sv} $.
 Topological band-insulators with this symmetry are classified by an integer-valued quantum spin Hall (QSH) index, that indicates the Chern number for spin-up/$K$-valley electrons (opposite to that of the spin-down/$(\text{-}K)$-valley electrons).